 Heat staking has become particularly popular in the automotive industry as manufacturers look to reduce weight, noise, and costs while also improving fuel economy.
 Whether your process involves the heat staking of threaded metal inserts into plastic, or injection molding, this design guide will give you the information you need to get started.
 And, don't forget, THE LAB at Ambrell offers complimentary application testing.

 Be sure to download the design guide today.
-You'll also want to check out some of the heat staking application notes from THE LAB at Ambrell.
-And, keep your eyes open for additional heat staking blog posts right here on the Ambrell Blog.
+Keep your eyes open for additional heat staking blog posts right here on the Ambrell Blog.